JoseFilipeFerreira/thonkbar/README.md

 | "ONCE"       | run the script only once on start-up                    |
 | "CONTINUOUS" | update the block every time the script gives a new line |

-Optionally a block can be updated via a signal.
+Optionally a block can be updated via the corresponding signal via `pkill`.

-Usefull information for each block is outputed when the bar starts.
+Usefull information for each block (including the bound signal) is outputed when the bar starts.
-This also includes the bound signal.

 #### \<button handler\>
 Is a script that is called with the following arguments whenever a mouse click